 As you cross over Brunswick County’s G.V.
 Barbee Bridge, your windows down so you can breathe in the briny air, you’ll find a calm found only at the coast.
 Here at North Carolina’s southeastern corner, the Intracoastal Waterway (ICW) flows toward the Atlantic and watery paths create dark swirls through thick marsh grass.
 Vacation —and your home away from home — are near.

-On Oak Island, nature takes center stage.
+On Oak Island, nature takes center stage in every season.
 Live oaks hang over many of the roads, providing shelter from the sun and a reminder of times gone by.
 Just over the bridge, catch glimpses of Oak Island Golf Club through trees that surround the course.
 “Oaks are a dominating feature of the maritime forest habitat on Oak Island,” says Amy Mead, a local environmental sustainability educator.

 At the first traffic light after the bridge, you have access to the two towns that share the island.
 Stay on the road that gently curves its way into Caswell Beach, or turn right onto East Oak Island Drive and enter the town of Oak Island.